indexable-inc/ix-cli/README.md

 # ix-cli

-Nix flake for the **ix CLI** - "run anything, anywhere": boot and manage ix VMs.
+This is the official `ix-cli` binary published at [ix.dev](https://ix.dev) so you can install it with Nix instead of the `curl https://ix.dev/install.sh | sh` installer.

-This packages the official `ix` binary published at [ix.dev](https://ix.dev) so you can install it with Nix instead of the `curl https://ix.dev/install.sh | sh` installer.
 The binary is self-contained (static-pie on Linux), so the flake just fetches it and puts `ix` on your `PATH`.

 ## Supported platforms